atomist/antlr/README.md

 Integration with [ANTLR for TypeScript](https://github.com/tunnelvisionlabs/antlr4ts) for Atomist automation [clients](https://github.com/atomist/automation-client-ts).

-Includes Java support, in the `JavaFileParser` implementation of `FileParser`.
+This enables running path expressions against ANTLR ASTs in a consistent manner to ASTs produced by other grammars.

-This enables running path expressions against Java files in a consistent manner to other grammars.
+Includes Java support, in the `JavaFileParser` implementation of `FileParser`, as an example, test and for actual Java support.
+However, most ANTLR grammars can be integrated with Atomist using this project, including offering a simple update model with clean diffs.

 See [overall path expression documentation](https://github.com/atomist/automation-client-ts/blob/master/docs/PathExpressions.md).